Adaptive sampling for linear state estimation: MMSE estimation and optimal sampling

 \subsection{The MMSE estimate under adaptive sampling}

-Under adaptive sampling policies, the sampling times are stopping times w.r.t. the state process.
 Between sample times, an estimate of the state using any distortion criterion is an estimate up to a stopping time and this is the crucial difference from deterministic sampling.
+Denote this estimate by~${\tilde{x}}_t$.
 At time $t$ within the sampling interval $\left[\tau_i, \tau_{i+1} \right)$, the MMSE estimate is given by:

 Similarly, its variance $p_t$ can be written as: